 Bladder and bowel problems

-Radiotherapy can irritate the lining of the bladder.
+Radiation therapy can irritate the lining of the bladder.
 You may feel like you want to pass urine frequently or you might experience a burning sensation when you pass urine.
 This is called cystitis.
 Try to drink plenty of water to make your urine less concentrated.
-Cranberry juice or over-the-counter urinary alkalisers (e.g. Ural) can help by making the urine less acidic.
+Over-thecounter urinary alkalinisers (e.g. Ural) can help by making the urine less acidic.
 Your doctor may also prescribe medicine to treat cystitis.

-Accidental or involuntary loss of urine is called incontinence.
-After surgery or radiotherapy to the vulva or vagina, some women find that they lose a few drops of urine when they cough, sneeze, strain or lift.
-For ways to manage incontinence, talk to the hospital continence nurse or physiotherapist, visit the Australian Government’s bladder and bowel website at bladderbowel.gov.au, or contact the Continence Foundation of Australia at continence.org.au or on 1800 33 00 66.
+Incontinence is when urine leaks from your bladder without your control.
+Bladder control may change after surgery or radiation therapy to the vulva or vagina.
+Some women find they need to pass urine more often or feel that they need to go in a hurry.
+Others may leak a few drops of urine when they cough, sneeze, strain or lift.
+For ways to manage incontinence, talk to the hospital continence nurse or physiotherapist.
+They may suggest exercises to strengthen your pelvic floor muscles.
+For more information, visit bladderbowel.gov.au, or contact the Continence Foundation of Australia on 1800 33 00 66 or at continence.org.au.

 After surgery to the genital area, your urine stream may spray in different directions or off to one side.
 This can be messy and frustrating.
 If you usually squat or crouch over the toilet seat, it may help to sit down towards the back of the toilet seat.
 Camping stores, some pharmacies and online retailers also sell reusable silicone funnels (often known as female urination devices) that you can use to direct the urine.
 Over time, the urine stream may flow in a more manageable way.